When Does Perimenopause Start and How Long Does it Last?

 What is Perimenopause?

 Perimenopause is the stage in a woman’s life leading up to menopause, during which the ovaries gradually produce less estrogen and progesterone.
 This phase marks the body’s natural transition from regular menstrual cycles to the end of fertility and is an essential part of reproductive aging.
-While hormonal shifts during perimenopause can bring noticeable changes – such as irregular periods, hot flashes, and mood fluctuations – it is a normal, healthy process, not a disease.
-Understanding perimenopause helps women recognize these changes as a natural part of aging rather than a medical problem.
+These hormonal shifts during perimenopause can bring noticeable changes – such as irregular periods, hot flashes, and mood fluctuations.
+While this is a normal physiologic process, it can be the start of unseen changes in bone, cardiovascular and cognitive function.

 When Does Perimenopause Start?